mscbuild/ss.com-vacancy-search-python/README.md

 ![](https://img.shields.io/badge/Topic-Github-lighred)
 ![](https://img.shields.io/website?url=https://github.com/mscbuild)

-In this tutorial, you'll learn how to create a job posting scraper in Python.
+In this guide, you'll learn how to create a job posting scraper in Python.
 We'll focus on scraping job postings from a website, but the same approach can be applied to other job search sites.

 > Before jumping into coding, you should familiarize yourself with the job posting site you plan to scrape.
 The goal is to determine the best web scraping tools for effectively extracting data from it.